dat3Cph/material/flow2/webscraping/Trustpilot.md

-## Pagination and Web Scraping

-## Web Scraping and Analysis of Apple Reviews
+# Web Scraping and Analysis of Apple Reviews

 **Read the whole document before you start with the exercises.**